 There is an old saying that goes, “when life gives you lemons, make lemonade”.
 Sometimes you’ll face undesirable situations, but the saying urges you to stay positive and make the best of those unanticipated events.
-I’d say my current housing market is pushing me to make the best of my situation.
+I’d say my current housing market is pushing me to make the best of my situation, being stuck in my starter home.

 Below is insight into my housing purchase and my family makeup.
 And how we have changed our expectations of buying a small/inexpensive starter home, in a great neighborhood, with the hopes of moving up to a new home in the future.
 We have decided not to move (yet), but we have made some changes to keep us happy on our path to FI.